toxuin/mdns-tunneller/Readme.md

 ### Upgrading

 Just do a `git pull` on the directory you've cloned this project into.

+Make sure you have client and server using same version - otherwise you'll see an endless stream of parsing errors, you then may inject garbage into your network, may quit your job and become a travelling mime.
+Don't do that.

 mDNS Tunneller is beta quality software - please don't use for any critical systems (unless in the events of a zombie apocalypse - then all bets are off, of course).